zopefoundation/z3c.template/src/z3c/template/README.txt

 Content template
 ----------------

-First let's show how we use a template for produce conent from a view:
+First let's show how we use a template for produce content from a view:

   >>> import os, tempfile
   >>> temp_dir = tempfile.mkdtemp()